 The faster a company adapts to a distributed team or remote team model, the bigger its competitive advantage will be.
 Whether this is an in-house team, a nearshore or offshore software development team – the challenges are quite the same.

 The dissemination of information. // Creating good communication processes. // Building trust.

-You want your team members to be able to ask questions and get answers as easily as if they could get up and ask a friend at another desk.
-This is not always possible if that colleague and that desk are thousands of kilometers away.
+We’ve learned that remote team members should be able to ask questions and get answers as easily as possible.
+Internal communication on a remote team should be as fluid as if they were asking a friend at another desk.
+This becomes harder when your distributed team all work remotely and their desks are thousands of kilometres away.

-This is even trickier at the very start, during the onboarding process and first months of working together with a new engineer or team.
-The first few months of a collaboration are a period of adjustment to working styles and building trust around decision-making.
+This is even trickier at the very start, during the onboarding process and first months of working with a new engineer or remote team.
+The first few months are a period of adjustment to working styles and building trust around decision-making.

 >>VPN and centrally-managed equipment as security measures.

 >> Maintaining an amazing company culture with public and vocal communication of changes is essential.
 You should complement your internal communication tools and casual banter with a curated public digital forum where everybody can ask questions and contribute their perspectives.
 E.g. Slack and video conferencing.
 Make sure everyone has access to tools and channels within them.

 >> Ensure that relevant discussions involve all the distributed team members, and that your decision-making process is transparent.
 E.g. meet online in a virtual room to discuss problems, indicate potential problem solving approaches, or demo the final solution with screen-sharing features.
 Collaborative project management tools and cloud-based software repositories like GitHub can enhance the software development process by allowing small decisions to be taken in the moment transparently.